HISPlayer/UnrealMetaQuest-SDK/README.md

 ## Try our Unreal Engine Video Player SDK Now!

-To get a demo of our latest Unreal SDK for Android, contact us here.
+To get a demo of our latest Unreal SDK for Meta Quest, contact us here.

 * [Request demo](https://hisplayer.com/demo-unreal-engine-player-sdk/)